alexaulbach/RadarTracker/README.md

 # RadarTracker

-This mod adds a new radar called "train-tracker".
+This is a Factorio mod.
+It adds a new radar called "train-tracker".
-The train tracker only scans areas with trains in it.
+The train-tracker maps

 You need to research radar-tracker technology.
-Place a train-tracker anywhere and it scans.
+Place a train-tracker anywhere and the trains scans the area around them.

 This mod is is formerly known as Rail-Tracker by MrDoomah. https://forums.factorio.com/viewtopic.php?f=92&t=18368